brianmwangy/PolandBiodiversityApplication/README.md

 The chart module is static and displays a sum total of species occurence per month and year.

 Using this guide (https://appsilon.com/leaflet-vs-tmap-build-interactive-maps-with-r-shiny/) I was able to leverage leaflet package for interactive mapping.

+# Performance Testing

+The [testServer()](https://shiny.rstudio.com/articles/server-function-testing.html) function makes it possible to test code in server functions and modules.
+I used the function to validate my module's outputs.

+# App optimization

+The bindCache()  function enables the app to automatically retrieve the values saved in the cache instead of having to compute them again.Guide on caching:https://shiny.rstudio.com/articles/caching.html